imjoy-team/ImJoy/docs/docs/user_manual.md

 **Note: The following sections assume you have run the above command in your current terminal.**

 ## Going offline

-If you have already installed the **Plugin Engine**, then you can run ImJoy in offline mode.
-What you do is to run the engine manually with the following command:
+If you have already installed the **Plugin Engine**, then you can run ImJoy in offline mode with the following command (you will need to update you `$PATH` settings as explained above):

 ```
 python -m imjoy --serve
 ```

-And it will download all the files for offline access, you will have your personal ImJoy web app which can be access by [http://127.0.0.1:8080](http://127.0.0.1:8080).
+This will download all files necessary for offline access, you will have your own ImJoy web app which can be access by [http://127.0.0.1:8080](http://127.0.0.1:8080).

-Also notice that, even though ImJoy can run without internet, depends on the implementation of the plugin, some plugins maybe unusable when you go offline.
+Also notice that, even though ImJoy can run without internet, depending on the implementation of the plugin, some plugins maybe unusable when you go offline.

 ## Use the Plugin Engine remotely
 You can launch the Plugin Engine remotely to perform heavy computations, e.g. on dedicated processing workstations, computational clusters, or the cloud.
 This can be achieved with a few simple steps as detailed below